nntanh/Kubernetes_install_cluster_Vagrant/README.md

 - **ReplicaSet:** This resource is used to create and manage a specify number of **Pods** are running for some purpose.

-    *Example: If you want to have 3 pods for your web app you have to define them in yaml/yml file.*
+    *Example: If you want to have and persist 3 pods for your web app you have to define them in yaml/yml file.*

         apiVersion: apps/v1
         kind: ReplicaSet